infamousjoeg/instruqt/tracks/conjur.org/secure-ansible-automation/07-dynamic-enrollment/assignment.md

 ---
 slug: dynamic-enrollment
+id: 0mwz85vomhdy
 type: challenge
 title: Dynamic Enrollment
 teaser: Dynamically enroll the Ansible host as a trusted Host Identity of the Conjur service.
 notes:
 - type: text
-  contents: |-
-    In this challenge, we'll be installing the Conjur Host Identity role from Ansible Galaxy and granting our Ansible host dynamically to authenticate to the Conjur service.
+  contents: In this challenge, we'll be installing the Conjur Host Identity role from
+    Ansible Galaxy and granting our Ansible host dynamically to authenticate to the Conjur service.
 tabs:
 - title: Terminal
   type: terminal